 The mystery that lurks in the background keeps you captivated, compelling you to keep reading and find out more.
 The house that Eloide is constantly drawn to at the beginning, becomes the central location.
 The place where all the secrets, events and lives of these many characters, merge.

 There are also minor characters that flit in and out of the narrative and again I thought it was so well done.
-The character of “Pale Joe” for example is brought in for just a few pages but he has a lasting impact on the reader.
-The sad and tragic parts of the some of these characters lives are heartbreaking but opposite events around love, relationship and hope, balance those out.
+The character of “Pale Joe” for example appears on just a few pages but he has a pivotal place in the plot.
+The sad and tragic parts of the some of these characters lives are heartbreaking and stay with you.

 I had high expectations of this book and I was not disappointed.
 It is atmospheric, full of suspense and drama, and very cleverly written.
 The characters are complex and vulnerable, endearing the reader to their plights.
 The attention paid to each time period and the vast times spans across generations is really well written.